MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/includes/apple.md

 > [!NOTE]
 > Only devices that have [Push](../../push/ios.md) successfully registered are matched in audiences.
-> As a consequence, the iOS simulator can not be used to test audience matching.
+> As a consequence, the iOS simulator can't be used to test audience matching.

 You can set custom properties by calling the `setCustomProperties` API.
 A valid key for custom property should match regular expression pattern `^[a-zA-Z][a-zA-Z0-9]*$`.
 A custom property's value may be one of the following types: `NSString`, `NSNumber`, `BOOL` and `NSDate`.